Prowlcorp/Pokemon-Showdown-VProwl/sim/README.md

 stream.write(`>player p2 {"name":"Bob"}`);
 ```

-The stream can be accessed from other programming languages using standard IO:
+The stream can also be accessed from other programming languages using standard IO.

+In this case, you would clone the repository, and then run:

 ```bash
 echo '>start {"formatid":"gen7randombattle"}